-2: individual colleges may have a formal compensation policy that articulates how long it will typically take an employee to reach the range maximum, assuming they are hired at/around range minimum and based on fully satisfactory performance.
+&lt;sup>1: individual colleges may have a formal compensation policy that articulates how long it will typically take an employee to reach the range maximum, assuming they are hired at/around range minimum and based on fully satisfactory performance.
 These guidelines may require adjustment to align with such a policy.
 For non-union employees in the broader public sector, the typical timeframe for progression through the range is 4 to 7 years.

-$^{^3}$: merit increases are in addition to any economic adjustment applied to the 2009/2010 salary ranges, as recommended by the Colleges Compensation Committee.
+&lt;sup>2: merit increases are in addition to any economic adjustment applied to the 2009/2010 salary ranges, as recommended by the Colleges Compensation Committee.

-Under this kind of incentive program, there are typically no formal guidelines that control the percentage of individuals who are eligible for an exceptional performance incentive.
+incentive.
 If the goals set for employees/teams are appropriately challenging, the range of payouts will naturally vary based on different levels of accomplishment.
 If many eligible employees fully achieve their performance goals and receive the maximum percentage incentive for their grade level, this may indicate that the goals are not sufficiently challenging to stretch performance and are not truly indicative of exceptional performance.
 If very few eligible employees achieve any of their performance goals, this may indicate that the goals are not realistic and the expectations for "exceptional" are not achievable.